pytchlang/pytch-website/source/developer/development-setup.rst

 The ``tmux`` terminal multiplexer
   The dev-server script requires ``tmux``, which is available for Linux and Mac machines.
-It appears to be usable on Windows with some effort, although we have not verified this.
+It is also available on Windows, under the Windows Subsystem for Linux (:ref:`see below
+  <developing_on_Windows>`).

 GNU ``coreutils``
   The build scripts use ``realpath`` from GNU ``coreutils``.
 Most